kryanbeane/heimdall-controller.github.io/doc_configuration.md

 ---

 # Configuration
-This section will guide you through the pre-requisites required to install Heimdall.
+This section will guide you through the necessary steps to configure Heimdall correctly.
+There are two main components

+## Config Map

+## Secret